 1. Preheat oven to 180°C / 160 degrees Fan / 350°F / Gas Mark 4.
 Line a cupcake tin with 12 cupcake cases and set aside.

 3. Now fold through the flour and mix until no lumps of flour remain.
-Add the milk to loosen the mixture slightly – approx. 3-4 tablespoons of milk will do.
+Add enough milk to loosen the mixture slightly – approx. 3-4 tablespoons of milk will do.

 4. Evenly divide the cupcake batter between the cupcake cases.
 Bake the cupcakes for 15-20 minutes or until a cake tester comes out clean without any uncooked batter remaining.
 Leave the baked cupcakes to cool in the tin for a 5-10 minutes, then carefully remove the cupcakes from the tin and transport to a wire rack and allow the cupcakes to cool completely to room temperature.

 5. To make the buttercream: Once the cupcakes are fully cooled make the buttercream.
 Cream the softened butter for a minute or two to soften.
 Add the sifted icing sugar and the vanilla extract and beat gently together until the butter and sugar has combined.
 Now continuing creaming for another 2-3 minutes until the buttercream is a light pale colour.
 Now add the double cream or milk and beat until combined fully.

 6. To decorate the cupcakes: Fit a large disposable piping bag with your favourite nozzle.
 Fill the piping bag with the frosting, pipe even swirls on the top of each cupcake, then finish decorating with sprinkles.
 If you don’t want to pipe the buttercream onto the cupcakes, you can spread the buttercream onto each cupcake using a small palette knife.